Trails and Walking Paths

 The soft nature of rubber provides a cushioned surface for joggers, cyclists, and other pedestrians, promoting healthier lifestyles within the community.

-Bonded rubber trail systems are seamless, porous, one-layer systems designed for long-lasting pathways – with minimal maintenance.
+Bonded rubber trail systems, porous one-layer systems designed for long-lasting pathways.
 Bonded rubber is an excellent choice for a natural look with the benefits of a unitary surface.

 Frequently Asked Questions